robotstreamer/chatbot/README.md

 (5) Now you can start chatbot:

-python chatbot2.py ROBOTID USERID TIMEINTERVALINSECONDS MESSAGE
+python chatbot2.py ROBOTID TIMEINTERVALINSECONDS MESSAGE

 For example:

-python3 chatbot2.py 100 32848 300 ".this is a message"
+python3 chatbot2.py 100 300 ".this is a message"